2020 Boulder Fringe Festival | Policies & Procedures

 ● Listing of your company’s name, show title, description, graphic, and performance times on the Boulder Fringe Festival website where the public can browse the festival’s offerings, purchase tickets and comment on shows they’ve seen.

 ● We encourage local media to preview and review as many shows as possible.
+Press requires a 6 week MINIMUM advanced notice for press releases.

 ● Artist Passes to see fellow performers’ shows.